AlgyJr/ios_guides/Application-Architecture.md

 Often views will translate a low level event into a semantic event.
-For example a table cell view responsible for displaying a Tweet might translate low level the event button tap on the "star button" into the semantic event of "user favorited Tweet".
+For example a table cell view responsible for displaying a Tweet might translate the low level of the event button tap on the "star button" into the semantic event of "user favorited Tweet".
 The view would then pass this high level message to the view controller who might then have the model layer make an API call to complete the "favoriting".

 The [delegate pattern] is useful for this kind of event propagation and is used widely throughout iOS frameworks.